One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

 Does the perfect nanny really exist?

-Some families would say yes, but also it’s really important to remember that Mary Poppins is a fictional character made up for a movie.
+Some families would say yes, but it’s also really important to remember that Mary Poppins is a fictional character made up for a movie.

 “Every parent wants a Mary Poppins for their kid, but most don’t realize they could never handle her.
 She sets boundaries from the start, the kids need to take medicine, clean their room, she has a specific day off.
 She won’t be spoken to unkindly by Mr. Banks.